 WVIZ/PBS ideastream, with support from the Broadcast Educational Media Commission, has developed Great Job!, a video series for 6th through 12th grade students interested in exploring Ohio’s many exciting career opportunities.

-These videos take students on a "day in the life" of several Ohio-educated scientists and engineers.
-Each video is accompanied by an Educators’ Guide that supports further investigation of the STEM career featured, as well as a look at related career opportunities.
+These videos take students on a "day in the life" of several Ohio professionals.
+Each video is accompanied by an Educators’ Guide or student worksheets that support further investigation into the career.

-Funding for the coverage of education topics comes from The Alcoa Foundation; Eaton Corporation Charitable Foundation; The GAR Foundation; The George Gund Foundation; The George W. Codrington Charitable Foundation; The Hershey Foundation; The Kelvin and Eleanor Smith Foundation; NACCO Industries, Inc.; The Nord Family Foundation; Parker Hannifin Foundation; The Stocker Foundation; and The Cleveland Foundation.
+Funding for the coverage of education topics comes from Eaton; The GAR Foundation; The George Gund Foundation; The George W. Codrington Charitable Foundation; The Hershey Foundation; The Nord Family Foundation; The Robert O. and Annamae Orr Family Foundation; Staples Foundation; and The Cleveland Foundation.